Guide to Dachshunds

 Grooming

-Depending on the type of hair your Dachshund has their grooming needs will vary.
+Depending on the type of hair your Dachshund has, their grooming needs may vary.
 There are three different types of Dachshunds; smooth haired, wire-haired and longhaired.

 Shorthaired Dachshunds need a brushing, bathing and a bit of a trim every now and then.
 They do not require regular professional grooming as you can do most of it yourself if you would like to.

-The longhaired Dachshunds grooming does require more attention.
+Grooming for longhaired Dachshunds does require more attention.
 Because of the length of their hair it is prone to getting tangled and matting, especially around the ears.
-They are going to require daily brushing to keep their fur maintained with a thorough brush every couple of weeks to remove knots.
+They will require daily brushing to keep their fur maintained with a thorough brush every couple of weeks to remove knots.
 Removing mats can be painful for you dog.
-If you do not feel comfortable brushing the mats out of your Dachshunds hair they can be taken to a groomer for it to be done professionally.
+So, if you do not feel comfortable brushing the mats out of your Dachshund’s hair, they can be taken to a groomer for it to be done professionally.

 medical conditions